PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 ### Channels

-There are a couple of channels that customer requests come in so make sure you keep an eye on all of them, but the **most stuff will happen in [Zendesk](#Zendesk)**:
+There are a couple of channels that customer requests come in so make sure you keep an eye on all of them, but the **most support tickets will come into [Zendesk](#Zendesk)**:

 - [PostHog Users's Slack](https://posthog.com/slack), specifically [#_customer_support](https://posthogusers.slack.com/archives/G01JXEDAL22), where all messages will come in from the other channels (also on [Zendesk](#zendesk)).
 - [#squeak-ping](https://posthog.slack.com/archives/C03B04XGLAZ) which alerts you to questions asked directly on posthog.com (via [Squeak!](https://squeak.posthog.com)'s [Q&A.js](https://squeak.posthog.com/toolkit/qna.js)).
 [Learn how to use Squeak!](#how-to-use-squeak)